Who am I ?

 I’m an idealist and a realist

-I am also the initiator of the Pachamama fertile gardens project.
+I am also the initiator of the Fertile Gardens of Pachamama project.

-Finally, I am the author of the Lights for a New World books, in order to share my experience and thus contribute to the construction of a New World, a better world governed by Love.
+Finally, I am the author of the Books of Lights for a New World, in order to share my experience and thus contribute to the construction of a New World, a better world governed by Love.